-We are pleased to be able to provide training and assessments on our 250 acre site near Tunbridge Wells (Kent) - with it's two fully equipped workshops, outside practical area and woodland, it is ideal for training, allowing a smooth transition from workshop to yard to woodland.
+We are pleased to be able to provide tree surgery training and assessments on our 250 acre site near Tunbridge Wells (Kent) - with it's two fully equipped workshops, outside practical area and woodland, it is ideal for tree surgery courses, allowing a smooth transition from workshop to yard to woodland.

 Trees for climbing, aerial cutting and rigging course are plentiful, and spread over the whole site and relate to it's unusual history.
 The trees used for climbing only courses are part of the estate that was open to the public as informal woodland garden, so these areas benefit from a good selection of tree species, sizes and forms.
 For those intrested in developing their tree identification skills much of these areas was given to ornamental planting.
 With little hedge management over the last 100 years or so, field boundaries consist of mature oak, ash, hornbeam and sweet chestnut trees with plenty of lateral branches to climb and work on.